Interested in living at The Source?

-The Source Farm members have a montly resident meeting and larger group meetings via conference call, and smaller groups meet more often on specialized issues.
-People living at The Source come together for a general meeting once a week, and have breakfast, lunch and dinners together based on everyones schedules.
+The Source has monthly residential meetings.
+Larger group meetings meet via conference call for international members.
+Smaller groups meet more often on specialized issues.
+People living at The Source come together for a general meeting once a week, and have breakfast, lunch and dinners together based on everyone’s schedules.

 How will the finances be managed?

 Nomi Shirley is the current Treasurer of the Source Farm Foundation & Ecovillage.
-She lives onsite and can be contacted at firstname.lastname@example.org.
+She lives onsite and can be contacted at email@example.com.
 All major financial arrangements go through her.
-Work Exchangers and visitors must either pay their fees through paypal via the website, by check made out to Source Farm Foundation or in cash upon arrival at The Source Farm.
+Work exchangers and visitors must either pay their fees through PayPal, by check made out to the Source Farm Foundation and Ecovillage or in cash upon arrival to The Source.

 One of The Source’s missions is to assist with the economic and social development of the Johns Town community.
-There are a number of community projects The Source is working on in partnership with the community, such as The Summer Literacy Project (Teach & Beach), The Johns Town Women’s Craft Cooperative, Youth Arts and Craft Project, and several arts and crafts workshops for the community and parish of St. Thomas.
-Our next project will be the Johns Town CSA (Community Sponsored Agriculture).
+There are a number of community projects The Source has worked in partnership with the community on projects, such as Summer Institute, The Johns Town Women’s Craft Cooperative, Youth Arts and Craft Project, and several arts and crafts workshops for the community and parish of St. Thomas.
+Our most recent project will be the Johns Town CSA (Community Sponsored Agriculture).

 What does it cost

 2. Does it cost less to live at The Source?
 Living at The Source can be both less and more expensive than living in mainstream culture.
 While the up-front costs may be more, ongoing livings costs may be less.
 Depending on the size of home you build and the materials used, it can cost more up front because bank loans aren't available and people need to use existing funds or personal loans.
 Many homes here are relatively small for this reason.
-In general, professionally built houses at The Source have cost less per square foot than conventional homes of similar quality due to using Natural Building methods such as Earthbag/Super Abobe or other natural building methods.
-In addition to providing for water and waste treatment, site holders need to set up their own energy infrastructure (off-grid electric windpower, propane gas, etc.).
-This usually entails one-time costs for photovoltaic panels, batteries, an inverter, professional services, etc., which can be expensive.
+In general, professionally built houses at The Source have cost less per square foot than conventional homes of similar quality due to using natural building methods such as Earthbag/Super Abobe or other natural building methods.
+In addition to providing for water and waste treatment, site holders need to set up their own energy infrastructure (off-grid electric wind power, propane gas, etc.).
+This usually entails one-time costs for photovoltaic panels, batteries, an inverter, professional services, etc., which can increase your expenditures.

 Building a very small home without electric power is one way to save money.
-If you choose to go in with others to build a multi-family residence, it can cost less per household.
-The Source homes must meet building codes; parish council building inspectors have been supportive of our using natural building materials and methods as long as we demonstrate that the buildings meets requirements for strength and safety.
-Once people live here, monthly expenses tend to be lower than elsewhere (but this doesn't include the cost of commuting if they work off-site
+The Source homes must meet building codes; Parish Council building inspectors have been supportive of our using natural building materials and methods as long as we demonstrate that the buildings meet requirements for strength and safety.

 3. Do Source members own title to their sites?
-All Full Residential Members own all The Source property in common through The Source Farm Foundation Land Trust.
-Members lease sites through 59-year renewable, transferable lot Leases with the Source Farm Foundation Land Trust.
+All Full Residential Members are co-owners of common areas belonging to The Source.
+Members lease sites through 49-year renewable, transferable lot leases with the Source Farm Foundation & Ecovillage.

 5. Can more than one member own a site together?
 Up to four adults can share a full site.

 7. At what point is the membership fee required?
-The membership fee is required after the Council agrees for full membership for the applying person.
+The membership fee is required after the Council agrees on full membership for the applying person.

-8. At what point do new members pay the Residential Lot Lease Fee?
-Members pay the Residential Lot Lease Fee within 30 days after they have been confirmed as a Full Member (unless they have an approved payment plan).
+8. At what point do new members pay the residential lot lease fee?
+Members pay the residential lot lease fee within 30 days after they have been confirmed as a Full Member (unless they have an approved payment agreement).
 A new Full Member doesn’t have to choose a site immediately, but can take several months to get to know and understand the community.

 9. What are new full members paying for when they join?
-They get co-ownership and enjoyment of the whole property and the right to help determine its future; the right to develop and build on their own home or business site; their share of all physical labor and materials costs to develop roads, bridges, and community buildings; and their share of all the years of administrative and social/cultural work of creating an intentional community.
+They get co-ownership and enjoyment of the common areas and the right to help determine its future; the right to develop and build on their own home or business site; their share of all physical labor and material costs to develop roads, bridges, and community buildings; and their share of all the years of administrative and social/cultural work of creating an intentional community.

 About The Source's Financial Structure:

 10. Does The Source have outstanding debt?
 The land was completely paid off in 2007.
-The Shirley Family will be paid off for the land in a scheduled payment arrangement over a 5 year period or as soon as lots are leased.
+The Shirley Family will be reimbursed for the land in a scheduled payment arrangement over a 5 year period or as soon as lots are leased.

-14. If The Source disbanded as a community, would the property be sold and the profits divvied up equally between all members?
-The Land Use and Common Rights Agreement of The Source Farm Foundation Land Trust requires that if we disbanded as a community and sold the property we'd set aside 10% of the proceeds to go to a new ecovillage effort.
-The portion of the sale income derived from the land value would be divided among all site holders according to fractional ratios of their site holdings and the amount they originally paid as Site Lease Fees.
+13. If The Source disbanded as a community, would the property be sold and the profits divided equally between all members?
+The Land Use and Common Rights Agreement of The Source Farm Foundation & Ecovillage requires that if we disbanded as a community and sold the property we'd set aside 10% of the proceeds to go to a new ecovillage effort.
+The portion of the sale income derived from the land value would be divided among all site holders according to fractional ratios of their site holdings and the amount they originally paid as site lease fees.
 All the rest of the proceeds, from the value of common buildings, equipment, and other assets, would be divided equally among the members.

-15. How are Site Lease Fees determined?
+14. How are site lease fees determined?
 Fees were determined by an estimate of the expected total capital costs for property ownership and development vs. total capital income.
-More specifically, it's a kind of artful guess about the following factors: the property's actual purchase cost, including principal and interest; the cost of materials for developing our physical infrastructure (community buildings, roads, agricultural clearing); the cost of labor we have to hire for infrastructure development; and the potential for receiving Membership Fees and Lot Lease Fees from our total future number of members.
+The following factors contribute to fee determination: the property's actual purchase cost, including principal and interest; the cost of materials for developing the physical infrastructure (community buildings, roads, agricultural clearing); and the cost of labor for infrastructure development.
 The Finance committee can propose changes in the amount of the fees every year, which Council can adopt, amend, or reject.

-17. What kind of legal entity does The Source use to own its property and assets?
-The Source Farm Foundation Land Trust is a nonprofit corporation.
+16. What kind of legal entity does The Source use to own its property and assets?
+The Source Farm Foundation & Ecovillage is a nonprofit corporation.
 The members lease a lot or site and the lease is then legally attached to the Land Title.
-This will ensure that the member lease takes precedence over any sale if the land ever was put in the position to be sold.
+This will ensure that the member lease takes precedence over any sale if the land were in a position to be sold.

-18. Who keeps track of all this?
-The Finance Committee and other agents of council keep track of all this.
+17. Who keeps track of all this?
+The Finance Committee and other agents of Council keep track of all leases, payments and agreements.
 All Source members (including Applying Members and Friends of the Source) are welcome to attend committee and council meetings.